WYTE: History

 The station went on the air as WDLB-FM on 1965-08-03.
 On 1979-10-22, the station changed its call sign to WLJY, and on 2006-08-01 to the current WYTE.

-On-air personalities currently hosting programs on Y106.5 include John Harry, Kimberlee Ann, and Greg Lee.
-Previous on-air personalities have included Eric Westphal, Brad Austin, Ed Paulson, Ritch Cassidy, Kelli Martin, Mark Skibba, Ken Steckbauer, Lou Stewart, John Jost, and many others.
+On-air personalities currently hosting programs on Y106.5 include The Wake Up Call with Big Red & Dana, Joe Malone, Greg Lee and Kim Carr.
+Previous on-air personalities have included Eric Westphal, John Harry, Kimberlee Ann, Brad Austin, Ed Paulson, Ritch Cassidy, Kelli Martin, Mark Skibba, Ken Steckbauer, Lou Stewart, John Jost, and many others.

-In 2012 WYTE discontinued their long running "Polkafest" Sunday morning programming.
-From 6am-10am the station played nothing but polka music from various genres including old time, Slovak, German, Polish and several others.
+Night time programming is the nationally syndicated Nights with Elaina out of Nashville.
+Weekend programs include the “Saturday Morning Polka Party” hosted by Don Wayerski and Ben Jammin.
+The show is LIVE Saturday mornings from 7am -10am.
+Each Saturday Y106.5 has the best mix of Old-Time Music, Requests, Dedications, Information on Community Events and More!
+Saturday nights is the nationally syndicated B-Dub Radio.
+Sunday mornings is the weeks biggest hits on the American Country Countdown with Kix Brooks and Sunday nights is Country Gold with Steve Harmon featuring the biggest country hits of the 80’s, 90’s and 2000’s.

 25th birthday

 In November 2010, Y106.5 celebrated its 25th Birthday in Central Wisconsin.
 National recording artist Jerrod Niemann performed as part of the ceremonies which included the giving away of a 1985 Chevy pick-up truck to a lucky listener.
 WYTE first signed on as a country station in the fall of 1985 on the old 96.7 frequency.
 WLJY and WYTE flipped frequencies in August 2006 with WLJY then residing at 96.7.
 In late 2011, WLJY became WHTQ / "Hot 96-7".